Battle over Confederate monuments continues

 "We had four attorneys vet this," Marsala said.
 "And actually, if we win, the city has to put them back up.
 The way to do this is to get 10,000 signatures from residents who are registered voters in New Orleans, and with that, we can put this on the ballot to have a vote on the monuments."

 The sign up comes the same day a set of barricades appeared outside of the P.G.T.
 Beauregard statue.
-Mayor Mitch Landrieu is expected to take down two more monuments, Beauregard near City Park and Robert E. Lee on Lee Circle.
+Two more monuments, Beauregard near City Park and Robert E. Lee on Lee Circle, are slated for removal.

-Monday House lawmakers approved House Bill 71, protecting confederate monuments, taking the decision away from municipal leaders and putting it in the hands of the people for a vote.
+Monday House lawmakers approved House Bill 71, which protects Confederate monuments, taking the decision away from municipal leaders and putting it in the hands of the people for a vote.
 It's a move several members of the Black Caucus passionately spoke out against.

 "It seeks to honor men who shed countless numbers of people's innocent blood all over this country.
 And it shouldn't matter whether the people looked like me or you," Representative Katrina Jackson (D), District 16, said.